Tomorrow Never Dies (video game): Development

-Prior to the 1997 release of the film, MGM Interactive approached Black Ops Entertainment about developing a video game adaptation.
+Before the 1997 release of the film, MGM Interactive approached Black Ops Entertainment about developing a video game adaptation.
 Early development was already underway by the time that another James Bond game, GoldenEye, had been released.
-Black Ops CEO John Botti said that GoldenEye "raised the bar for video gaming in general, but our different platform and movie inspiration destined us to make a different game - one specifically for the PlayStation - with a similar but different Bond experience".
+Black Ops CEO John Botti said that GoldenEye "raised the bar for video gaming in general, but our different platform and movie inspiration destined us to make a different game – one specifically for the PlayStation – with a similar but different Bond experience".
 The skiing and driving portions, along with the third-person perspective, were added to distinguish the game from GoldenEye, a first-person shooter which lacked such gameplay elements.

 As work began on the game, Botti watched all of the James Bond films released up to that point.
 For the sake of gameplay, the game includes some differences from the film such as skiing, a feature that Black Ops was intent on adding.
 Scuba diving had also been planned.
 Programmer Will Botti began working on the game in November 1997, and was given a short period of 30 days to create a game engine for the skiing levels.
 Will Botti would become the project director in April 1998.

 The game had a development period of approximately two years.
 It was originally intended as a continuation of the film with a story that would have picked up where the film left off.
 David Bishop, president of MGM Home Entertainment, said in June 1998, "We didn't see any benefit to following the script verbatim.
 We just felt we had more freedom in what we could bring the gaming world if we went outside the set script."
 However, focus groups were more interested in seeing familiar scenes from the film.
 The game's release was delayed several times, and was scheduled at one point for January 1999.
 Additional levels and a two-player mode were eventually removed.
 The latter feature was scrapped as the developers sought to focus on the single-player mode.

 In late 1998, MGM partnered with Electronic Arts to co-publish games such as Tomorrow Never Dies.
-The game was completed on October 29, 1999, and released in North America on November 16.
+The game was completed on 29 October 1999, and released in North America on 16 November, and in the United Kingdom on 25 November.

 The game includes voice-acting, although none of the film's actors reprised their roles.
-The game's musical score was composed by Tommy Tallarico Studios, and was released separately as Tomorrow Never Dies The Original Soundtrack from the Videogame.
+The game's musical score was composed by Tommy Tallarico, and was released separately as Tomorrow Never Dies The Original Soundtrack from the Videogame.
 It includes 16 tracks written for the game and a bonus track.

 Reception

+The game received mixed reviews according to the review aggregation website GameRankings.
+Adam Pavlacka of NextGen said of the game, "Take away the Bond license, and what's left is a very basic third-person shooter with little innovation."
+In Japan, where the game was ported and published by Electronic Arts Square on 10 February 2000, Famitsu gave it a score of 27 out of 40.